What are Single Page Applications and Why Do People Like Them so Much?

 For example, when you browse through your email you’ll notice that not much changes during navigation — the sidebar and header remain untouched as you go through your inbox.

 The SPA only sends what you need with each click, and your browser renders that information.
-This is different to a traditional page load where the server re-renders a full page with every click you make and sends it to your browser.
+This is different than a traditional page load where the server re-renders a full page with every click you make and sends it to your browser.

 What’s Single Page Application Architecture?
 How Does it Work?